Now starting our SEVENTH Year

 Nathan Wolf & Friends

-Nathan, of the Nathan Wolf Project working out of Las Vegas, is temporarily in this area.
+Nathan, of the Nathan Wolf Project working out of Las Vegas, is temporarily living in the Lawrence area.
 The Las Vegas magazine City Life termed him "a soulful singer on the rise."
 Material includes original interpretations of songs by artists such as Neil Young, the Waterboys, and the Beatles.
 Acompanying musicians include Cindy Novelo on 5-string viola, Mark von Schlemmer on bass and Larry Carter on guitar or piano.

 Josephine Michener